brunner/filefairy/utils/README.md

 python importobl.py
 ```

 The first time you run the command, you will need to manually download some config files into a settings/ directory.
-Refer to the How-To guide for more information here.
+Refer to the tech support How-To guide for more information here.

 ## Recover